 Of course, learning does not only occur after an event, many valuable lessons being revealed by what might be called ‘accidents waiting to happen’.
 Near misses involving trains or on-track plant should be input to SMIS, but some incidents – particularly those involving perceived deficiencies in culture, safety systems and arrangements – can be reported to

-CIRAS, the transport industry’s Confidential Incident Reporting and Analysis System.
+CIRAS, the transport industry’s Confidential Incident Reporting and Analysis Service.

 Any incidents which have the potential to cause injury or damage, but which are not near misses with trains or on-track plant, may also be reported via the